hkotek/hkotek.com/_posts/2022-12-26-altac-how-to-get-started-1.md

 &nbsp;

-&nbsp;

-[^1]: Replace this with **lecturer** and **senior lecturer** in the UK or similar titles in other locations: there is always a clear job title and expected path of career progression, ignoring for a moment the possibility of taking on administrative roles.
+[^1]: Replace this with *lecturer* and *senior lecturer* in the UK or similar titles in other locations: there is always a clear job title and expected path of career progression, ignoring for a moment the possibility of taking on administrative roles.